newideas-code/project-2/README.md

    cd project-2
    ```

+3. **Install Node.js (if not already installed):**  This project requires Node.js to run.
+Download and install it from [https://nodejs.org/](https://nodejs.org/).

-3. **No further installation is needed.** This project is a simple JavaScript program and requires no external dependencies.
-You can run the code directly using a JavaScript runtime environment (like Node.js).
+4. **No further installation is needed.** This project is a simple JavaScript program and requires no external dependencies beyond Node.js.

 ## Usage Guide

+This project contains two JavaScript files: `index.js` and `demo.js`.

-1. **Run `index.js`:** Open your terminal and navigate to the project directory.
-Execute the `index.js` file using Node.js:
+1. **Run `index.js`:** Open your terminal, navigate to the `project-2` directory, and execute the `index.js` file using Node.js:

    ```bash
    node index.js